Stackclash/5e-vault/5. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 ### Spirit Walker (Level 10)

-At 10th level, you can cast the [[Commune With Nature|commune with nature]] spell, but only as a ritual.
+At 10th level, you can cast the [[5.
+Mechanics\Spells\Commune With Nature.md|commune with nature]] spell, but only as a ritual.
 When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.

 ### Totemic Attunement (Level 14)